shaneo24/Sim-Thoroughbred/README.md

-# HRG
+# Sim Thoroughbred
-The Horse Racing Text-Based Management Game

-Download the latest release .exe to play.
-Use the current condition book on the releases page to play the game.
+The text-based horse racing management game.
+Download the latest release to play.
+Players must use the condition book to accompany play.